-If the Mudareb exercises its option to liquidate in accordance with paragraph (a) or (b)(i) above and the Liquidation Proceeds are less than the aggregate of (i) the Mudaraba Capital, and (ii) subject to a Non-Payment Event not having occurred and be continuing and provided that a Non-Payment Event will not occur as a result of such payment, the Rab-al-Maal Final Mudaraba Profit (being an amount equal to the Periodic Distribution Amount payable on the redemption of the Certificates in full), the Mudareb shall either continue investing the Dissolution Mudaraba Capital in the Mudaraba, and accordingly no distribution of the Liquidation Proceeds shall occur, or shall, without duplication with any Rab-al-Maal Final Mudaraba Profit payable pursuant to the Mudaraba Agreement, indemnify the Trustee in respect of such shortfall and transfer the Liquidation Proceeds into the Transaction Account in which case there shall be a final constructive liquidation of the Mudaraba.
+If the Mudareb exercises its option to liquidate in accordance with paragraph (a) or (b)(i) above and the Liquidation Proceeds are less than the aggregate of (i) the Mudaraba Capital, (ii) subject to a Non-Payment Event not having occurred and be continuing and provided that a Non-Payment Event will not occur as a result of such payment, the Rab-al-Maal Final Mudaraba Profit (being an amount equal to the Periodic Distribution Amount payable on the redemption of the Certificates in full), and (iii) any outstanding recovery amount pursuant to the paragraph above, the Mudareb shall either continue investing the Dissolution Mudaraba Capital in the Mudaraba, and accordingly no distribution of the Liquidation Proceeds shall occur, or shall, without duplication with any Rab-al-Maal Final Mudaraba Profit payable pursuant to the Mudaraba Agreement, indemnify the Trustee in respect of such shortfall and transfer the Liquidation Proceeds into the Transaction Account in which case there shall be a final constructive liquidation of the Mudaraba.

-If the Mudareb exercises its option to liquidate in accordance with paragraph (b)(ii) above and the Liquidation Proceeds are less than the aggregate of (i) the Mudaraba Capital plus the Capital Event Profit Amount, and (ii) subject to a Non-Payment Event not having occurred and be continuing and provided that a Non-Payment Event will not occur as a result of such payment, the Rab-al-Maal Final Mudaraba Profit (being an amount equal to the Periodic Distribution Amount payable on the redemption of the Certificates in full), the Mudareb shall either continue investing the Dissolution Mudaraba Capital in the Mudaraba, and accordingly no distribution of the Liquidation Proceeds shall occur, or shall, without duplication with any Rab-al-Maal Final Mudaraba Profit payable pursuant to the Mudaraba Agreement, indemnify the Trustee in respect of such shortfall and shall transfer the Liquidation Proceeds into the Transaction Account in which case there shall be a final constructive liquidation of the Mudaraba.
+If the Mudareb exercises its option to liquidate in accordance with paragraph (b)(ii) above and the Liquidation Proceeds are less than the aggregate of (i) the Mudaraba Capital plus the Capital Event Further Amount, (ii) subject to a Non-Payment Event not having occurred and be continuing and provided that a Non-Payment Event will not occur as a result of such payment, the Rab-al-Maal Final Mudaraba Profit (being an amount equal to the Periodic Distribution Amount payable on the redemption of the Certificates in full), and (iii) any outstanding recovery amount pursuant to the paragraph above, the Mudarab shall either continue investing the Dissolution Mudaraba Capital in the Mudaraba, and accordingly no distribution of the Liquidation Proceeds shall occur, or shall, without duplication with any Rab-al-Maal Final Mudaraba Profit payable pursuant to the Mudaraba Agreement, indemnify the Trustee in respect of such shortfall and shall transfer the Liquidation Proceeds into the Transaction Account in which case there shall be a final constructive liquidation of the Mudaraba.

-Under the terms of the Mudaraba Agreement, the Mudaraba will automatically be liquidated in whole but not in part if at any time an order is made, or an effective resolution is passed, for the winding-up, bankruptcy, dissolution or liquidation (or other analogous event) of the Mudareb and/or if a DIB Event occurs and a Dissolution Notice is delivered pursuant to Condition 12.1.
+Under the terms of the Mudaraba Agreement, the Mudaraba will be liquidated in whole but not in part if at any time an order is made, or an effective resolution is passed, for the winding-up, bankruptcy, dissolution or liquidation (or other analogous event) of the Mudareb and/or if a DIB Event occurs and a Dissolution Notice is delivered pursuant to Condition 12.1.
 The Mudareb acknowledges under the Mudaraba Agreement that the Trustee shall in such case be entitled to claim for all amounts due in accordance with the terms of the Mudaraba Agreement in such winding-up, bankruptcy, dissolution or liquidation (or analogous event) subject to certain conditions being satisfied.